Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Methodology - Experiment

-The subsequent experiment consisted of two parts that varied in continuity of exposure to each of the three conditions as well as in the total number of trials.
-In the first part, the conditions were kept constant for 3 blocks of 30 trials.
-The order of blocks was pseudo-randomized between participant triplets.
-In the second part, the conditions switched pseudo-randomly between individual trials, yielding at least 15 trials per condition within a single block.
-While blocks in the first part allowed participants to anticipate the nature of the cue they would receive from the mediator, the mixing of conditions in the second part added cue uncertainty, making tuning to a specific set of features disadvantageous.
+The subsequent experiment consisted of two parts that differed in how trials of the different eye model display conditions were grouped into blocks.
+In the first part, each display condition was used for a block of 30 trials, resulting in three blocks.
+Blocks of this type are further referred to as "single condition block".
+The order of single condition blocks within the first part of the experiment was pseudo-randomized between participant triplets.
+The second part of the experiment consisted of a single "mixed condition block".
+In a mixed condition block the eye model display conditions switched pseudo-randomly between individual trials, such that the eyes might, for instance, look at one person with \mirroreyes~but focus on the next with non-reflective eyes.
+At least 15 trials of each condition were distributed across a mixed condition block.
+While the single condition blocks in the first part allowed participants to anticipate the nature of the cue they would receive from the mediator, the mixing of conditions in the second part added cue uncertainty, making tuning to a specific set of features disadvantageous.
 Differences between the two parts could thus point towards a possible dependence or independence between identification performance and cue type predictability.

 Because participants could \textit{steal} individual trials from each other by wrongly pressing the button when another participant was attended, we created a real-time trial balancing procedure that would either swap or append trials for involved participants in such cases depending on compatibility with the target succession rule (see Section \ref{sec_participant_task}).
 False responses by participants could therefore extend the total number of trials in a block up to a predefined total time limit of 4 minutes for the first part and 6 minutes for the second part.